Five Books That Changed My Life

 Like Catherine Marshall's book, Beyond Our Selves, chapters in Tozer's book can be read independently.
 While the entire book will usher you into the presence and power of God, there are specific chapters that will be especially meaningful to you at certain times.
 I found the chapter entitled The Blessedness of Possessing Nothing to be a tremendous help to me as I struggled through some dark days.

 I have read this book over and over again.
-I taught it to a class of ministers who have taught it to their congregation.
+I taught it to a class of ministers who have taught it to their congregations.
 I have recommended the book to family members and friends.
 Anyone who reads The Pursuit of God will never be the same.
-Tozer also wrote The Pursuit of Man.

 Have you read 'The Pursuit of God' by A.W.
 Tozer